A uniform quantitative Manin-Mumford theorem for curves over function fields: Admissible metrics on the Jacobian variety

 \section{Admissible metrics on the Jacobian variety}

-Continuing the notation from the last section, we discuss admissible metrics on the Jacobian variety $J=\mathrm{Pic}^0(X)$ of $X$.
+Continuing the notation from the last section, we discuss admissible metrics on the Jacobian variety $J=\operatorname{Pic}^0(X)$ of $X$.
 We will compare them to the admissible metrics on the curve.
+Here, we additionally assume that $X(K)$ is non-empty.
 We refer to \cite[Section 2]{Zha95} and \cite{Yam17} for more details and to \cite[Section 1]{Mil86} for the definition of the Jacobian variety.

 We fix a point $P\in X(K)$ and we denote $\Theta$ for the divisor given by the image of the map

 which is ample by \cite[Theorem 6.6]{Mil86}.
 Hence, we get an ample and symmetric line bundle $\mathcal{L}=\mathcal{O}_{J}(\Theta)\otimes[-1]^*\mathcal{O}_{J}(\Theta)$ on $J$, where in general $[n]\colon J\to J$ denotes the multiplication-by-$n$ morphism on $J$ for any $n\in\mathbb{Z}$.
 Thus, we can choose an isomorphism $\phi\colon \mathcal{L}^{\otimes 4}\cong [2]^*\mathcal{L}$.
 Let $(\widetilde{J},\widetilde{\mathcal{L}})$ be a model of $(J,\mathcal{L})$ over $B$.
 As $\mathcal{L}$ is ample, we may assume that $\widetilde{\mathcal{L}}$ is nef.
 There exists an open non-empty subset $U\subseteq B$, such that the maps $[2]$ and $\phi$ extend to maps $[2]\colon \widetilde{J}_U\to \widetilde{J}_U$ and $\phi_U\colon \widetilde{\mathcal{L}}_{U}^{\otimes 4}\to [2]^*\widetilde{\mathcal{L}}_{U}$ on the base changes $\widetilde{J}_U$ and $\widetilde{\mathcal{L}}_U$ of $\widetilde{J}$ and $\widetilde{\mathcal{L}}$ along the embedding $U\to B$.
 We set $(\widetilde{J}_0,\widetilde{\mathcal{L}}_0)=(\widetilde{J},\widetilde{\mathcal{L}})$ and inductively, we construct models $(\widetilde{J}_n,\widetilde{\mathcal{L}}_n)$ of $(J,\mathcal{L}^{\otimes 4^n})$, such that $[2]\colon J\to J$ extends to a map $f_n\colon \widetilde{J}_{n+1}\to \widetilde{J}_n$ and $\widetilde{\mathcal{L}}_{n+1}=f_n^*\widetilde{\mathcal{L}}_n$.
 Then the sequence of metrics on $\mathcal{L}$ associated to the models $(\widetilde{J}_n,\widetilde{\mathcal{L}}_n)$ converges to an adelic metric $\|\cdot\|$ on $\mathcal{L}$, as the restriction of $\|\cdot\|$ to $U$ is given by the model metric of $(\widetilde{J}_U,\widetilde{\mathcal{L}}_{U})$ and as Zhang proved in \cite[Theorem (2.2)]{Zha95}, $\|\cdot\|_v$ is continuous and bounded for all $v\in |B|$.
 The adelic line bundle $\hat{\mathcal{L}}=(\mathcal{L},\|\cdot\|)$ is called an \emph{admissible adelic line bundle}.
 Since $\widetilde{\mathcal{L}}_n$ is nef for all $n\ge 0$, we deduce that $\hat{\mathcal{L}}$ is a nef adelic line bundle.
 We remark that by construction